BaByliss Straight and Curl Brilliance full review

 The Straight and Curl Brilliance launched at £120, but since then BaByliss has knocked the price down to just £60 (around $77), so you shouldn't pay any more than that for them.

-However, as its Black Friday week, stores are offering big savings on this pair, knocking them down to as little as £33.99.
-You can find this deal on Amazon, or buy them from Argos if you prefer.
 The BaByliss Straight and Curl Brilliance isn’t available in the USA, though Amazon UK may be able to ship it to you internationally depending on where you’re based.

 You can get the Straight and Curl Brilliance in one of two finishes - rose gold and silver, the latter of which we tested.
 The rose gold model does seem to retail a little pricier than the silver pair, and you can buy it from the likes of Boots and John Lewis.

 Black and silver is always a winning combination, and the curvy finish really gives these straighteners a classy look.
 However, the shiny outer edges do pick up fingerprints very easily, if that’s something that will be bothersome.
 The silver steel and black plates should prevent discolouration over time, something you may get with a straightener that has a painted colour finish.